lkxv333/EventPriming_RVT/README.md

 **4. Evaluation**

 Use the RVT model evaluation code on the primed events.
 The RVT model do not produce sequence by sequency detection output.
-For visualisation of the predictions, use the 'coco_eval.py' from this repository
+For visualisation of the predictions, use the 'coco_eval.py' from this repository.
+Replace the 'coco_eval.py' from the RVT repo to the one in this repo before running evalutaion.
 This version is adjusted one that creates a detection.py file which contains the predictions from the RVT model when RVT evaluation.py is ran.
 Also additional metrics by each class is added in this version.